How much does child sponsorship cost?

-In addition to helping your sponsored child, your contributions are pooled to support a wide range of programs in his or her community.
+In addition to helping your sponsored child, your contributions are pooled to support a wide range of programs in sponsorship communities.
 More than 75 years of experience have taught us that helping families and communities become self-sufficient is the best way to secure children’s futures.
 Community-owned projects focus on Education; Youth and Economic Empowerment; Water, Sanitation, and Hygiene; Health; Disaster Relief and Recovery; and Protection.
-Your ongoing sponsorship donations allow for a steady stream of funds that Plan can allocate in advance to ensure the continuity of projects in your child’s community.
+Your ongoing sponsorship donations ensure that Plan can provide long-term support for sponsorship communities.

 Why should I sponsor with Plan?

 Nearly 1,100,000 people in 21 countries sponsor a child through Plan.
 With the support of child sponsors and institutional donors over the past 75 years, we have grown into one of the widest-reaching and most effective international development organizations.
 Our level of community engagement, long-term outlook, and constant focus on the needs and priorities of children brings about positive and lasting changes in the lives of the world's children and communities in a strategic and accountable way.

 How long will my sponsorship last?

 Sponsorship is ongoing, or until your sponsored child graduates from our program on or shortly after his or her 18th birthday.
 In some cases, other circumstances may cause your sponsorship with a particular child to end sooner than anticipated.
 If such a situation occurs, we will contact you as soon as possible to transfer your sponsorship to another child.
 Below is an overview of some reasons why your sponsorship may end earlier than you expected:

 - Phase out: Plan’s involvement in your sponsored child’s community may reach completion.
 When it’s clear that a community can manage its own development without us, we gradually phase out our participation.
 This is a cause for celebration, because it means our partnership has been a success!